How to Install Surface-Mounted Wiring and Conduit

 Step 1: Plan your run

 For safety, exposed electrical wiring (in the garage, basement and outdoors) must be protected by sturdy tubing.
 We chose 1/2-in.
 EMT metal conduit for this project because it’s easy to bend and assemble (and take apart if you make a mistake!).
 PVC conduit is another good option, but it differs in that you glue the joints.
+Learn how to safely run an outdoor electrical wire.

 The first step is to find your power source.
 We tapped in to a 15-amp garage outlet receptacle to power the “light-duty” workbench area.
 If you copy this project and operate power-hungry tools such as circular or table saws, you will need to tap in to or run a new 20-amp circuit (see “Power-Hungry Tools”).
 Check the circuit breaker in the main electrical panel to determine the circuit size.
 If you’re uncertain about circuit sizing, consult a licensed electrician.